cjoakim/mongodb-docker/README.md

 $ ./compose.sh ps
 ```

-To check shutdown mongodb and stop the container:
+To shutdown mongodb and stop the container:

 ```
 $ ./compose.sh down